 • Regular participation in the semi-monthly TMC seminar.
 The schedule of these informal seminars and discussion is available from the TMC website and on the school’s calendar of events.
 Candidates for the certificate are expected to attend as many of these events as possible.

-M.A. in Christian Practice (all M.A. certificates are subject to course availability)
+All M.A. certificates are subject to course availability.

 • Completion of two courses exploring the intersections of theology, medicine, and culture from approved list.
 If approved by the program director, directed study courses may count toward this requirement.